 Before applying for a job abroad, it’s crucial to familiarize with the fundamental peculiarities of the two application papers.
 Special formats were created for European job seekers.
 Even something as simple as freelance experience in your resume tends to differ from country to country!

 The nationality, date of birth and gender is commonly accepted information, which is required for the CVs.
 Resumes usually don’t contain this information.
 It may sound ridiculous for Americans but job seekers from South Africa include even their ID number and ethnicity!

 For Americans, such personal information can stay unmentioned and every recruiter accepts this rule.
 In the USA, in some states, you don’t even need to mention your age.
 Still, not every state accepted this law, so, be careful.
 As CVs aren’t usually used in a professional sphere, they are used though by academics or researchers.

 Some job seekers wonder if it’s okay to put a picture in the resume or CV.
 Here lays an interesting peculiarity too.
 In the USA, Canada, Australia, the UK, it’s not recommended to add a picture to your application paper.

-In fact, this rule is clear as the only important thing for an employer is a content of the paper.
-If the appearance of the candidacy is important, most of the recruiters conduct their own research through the social networks and check the profiles of the potential employees.
+In fact, this rule is clear as the only important thing for an employer is the content of the paper.
+If the appearance of the candidacy is important, most of the recruiters conduct their own research through social networks and check the profiles of the potential employees.

 That’s why it’s better to ensure if your picture on Facebook is relevant rather than put a relevant picture on your resume.
 What is more, make sure your LinkedIn profile photo presents you are an actual professional worker!